tysonsw/RandomSleepQuarters/readme.txt

 So when the program checks the need of the participant and finds an x in the need for Media, they will then be assigned to the Barracks since these are the only ones that meet that need.

+The program will input errors in the output file if it can't find rooms for either people with specific needs or if there are no rooms left.

 The files can have any name, you tell the program what the name is of your files.